HL7/bulk-data/input/pagecontent/bulk-publish.md

       <td>Indicates whether downloading the generated files requires a bearer access token
       <br/>
       <br/>
       Value SHALL be <code>true</code> if both the file server and the FHIR API server control access using OAuth 2.0 bearer tokens.
-Value MAY be <code>false</code> for file servers that use access-control schemes other than OAuth 2.0, such as downloads from Amazon S3 bucket URLs or verifiable file servers within an organization's firewall.
       </td>
     </tr>
     <tr>